 Around this time, Notch came out with the powered minecart track, and I finally got around to making a simple railroad script.
 It lays straight lines of rails, with periodic powered rail boosters, with tunnels and supports, as you can see below.

 Around this time Codewarrior made a branch of Forester to allow it to work as a "filter" in MCEdit.
 I thought this was a great idea, and worked with him to provide native support of a filter wrapper in the Forester script.
 Once the wrapper was done, I expanded to include StarStone.
 Here's a picture of the internal GUI.
 Thanks again to Codewarrior for writing MCEdit and going through the trouble of porting the script in the first place!

 The scripts are all available to download for free.
 If you'd like to make your own based on the code, go right ahead.

 And that's the end of my story... for now!
-I'm still working on developing more Minecraft scripts, and Minecraft is still in development itself.
-If you have any suggestions for new scripts (I don't do mods yet, sorry) contact me on the forums and I'll do my best!Back to the Photojournal page.
+I'm still dabbling with developing more Minecraft scripts, and Minecraft is still in development itself.
+If you have any suggestions for new scripts (I don't do mods yet because of the lack of official mod support, sorry) contact me on X and I'll do my best!Back to the Photojournal page.